mahdinhc/tender-termux/README.md

 # Tender

-**Tender** is a experimental programming language specially designed for graphics, image processing, audio, scripting, and more!
+**Tender** is an experimental programming language specially designed for graphics, image processing, audio, scripting, and more!
 Here is a quick [tutorial](docs/pages/tutorial.md).
 Also check the [docs](https://2dprototype.github.io/tender)!

 ## Overview

-Tender compiles into bytecode and executes on a stack-based virtual machine (VM) written in native Golang.
+Tender compiles into bytecode and executes on a stack-based virtual machine (VM) written in native Go.
+The language features a rich type system including **matrix types** for high-performance numerical computing, **concurrency primitives** with goroutines and channels, and a comprehensive standard library covering everything from graphics to networking.

 ## Why Tender?